kimdurante/gis-workshop-waml-template/index.md

 **Types**.
 Geospatial data are of two types: raster and vector.
 Raster data are composed of grid cells (rows and columns).
 Vector data contain points, lines, and polygons.

 **Formats**.
-GIS file formats are containers used for encoding and exchanging geographic information.
+File formats are containers used for encoding and exchanging geographic information.
 File formats store and organize references about entities and events (locations, dates, etc.).
 Additionally, formats play a crucial role in determining how the data can be used.

 File formats currently supported by the GIS infrastructure include: